-- Proving that the victim was killed from another's absence or lack of action .
+- Proving that the victim was killed due to another person’s absence or lack of action.

 - Showing the action taken that resulted in the fatal injuries was due to negligence or malicious intent.

-- Justifying whom has the legal right to bring action against the alleged at-fault party.
+- Justifying who has the legal right to bring action against the alleged at-fault party.

-How Much Can You Sue for a Wrongful Death?
+How Much Can You Sue for an Anaheim Wrongful Death?

-One prominent factor in determining the worth of a wrongful death case is the deceased person's financial contribution to a household.
+One prominent factor in determining the worth of a wrongful death case is the deceased person’s financial contribution to a household.
 Another important factor to keep in mind is the negligence of the wrongful death.
-The amount of negligence of the wrongful death can effect your case greatly.
-If there was negligence to be found on the part of the deceased it can be difficult to be awarded a great amount of damages.
+The amount of negligence of the wrongful death can affect your case greatly.
+If there was negligence to be found on the part of the deceased it may impact the damages awarded.